silverweed/pokepon/README.md

 Reporting bugs
 -----------------------------------------------------------------
-Since this is a pre-alpha release, I expect many bugs (some of which are already known, see TODO); if you find a new one, you're encouraged to report it in the 'issues' section on GitHub (https://github.com/silverweed/Pokepon/issues).
+Since this is a pre-alpha release, I expect many bugs (some of which are already known, see TODO); if you find a new one, you're encouraged to report it in [the issues section on GitHub](https://github.com/silverweed/Pokepon/issues).
 If you don't want to get a GitHub account, please mail me at silverweed1991@gmail.com.

 Chat System